-- The first-time pass rate for RVCC nursing graduates is equivalent to, or exceeds the national pass rate for first-time test takers who are graduates of associate degree nursing programs. - Eighty percent (80%) of students will graduate from the RVCC Nursing Program within 3 years of the initial admission into the program. - Within six months of graduation from the RVCC nursing program, 90% of graduates will be employed as Registered Nurses.
+- The first-time pass rate for RVCC nursing graduates is equivalent to, or exceeds the 80% pass rate for first-time test takers who are graduates of associate degree nursing programs. - Seventy-five (75%) of students will graduate from the RVCC Nursing Program within 2 years of the initial admission into the program. - Within six months of graduation from the RVCC nursing program, 90% of graduates will be employed as Registered Nurses.